juliaguida/oystercard/bookmark_manager/walkthroughs/04_linux.md

 [Back to Challenge](../04_setting_up_a_database.md)

 Setting up Postgres on GNU/Linux systems requires a slightly different approach to Macs.
-On most Linux systems, postgres is not installed by default.
+On most Linux systems, Postgres is not installed by default.
 This means you will need to install it, along with its server and libraries:

 On Ubuntu/Mint: